Data check: Neeraj Chopra returns with new national record and a place in world’s top five for 2022

 |14 JUN 2022

+Read more on Chopra’s journey before the U20 gold and world record here.

-While Chopra goes top of the charts by Indian athletes with a new national record, another good sign for Indian javelin is that three Indian men have cleared the 80m this season, with DP Manu and Rohit Yadav shining at the recent AFI meet in Chennai.
+While Chopra goes top of the men’s javelin charts for throws in 2022 by Indian athletes with a new national record, another good sign for Indian javelin is that three others have cleared the 80m this season, with DP Manu and Rohit Yadav shining at the recent AFI meet in Chennai.

 Best throws by Indians in men's javelin in 2022